ENEC Mark

 ENEC is the high quality European mark for electrical products that demonstrates compliance with European safety standards.

 ENEC Description

 ENEC is an abbreviation for "European Norms Electrical Certification".

 These four letters are part of the registered trademark that demonstrate that a product has been certified by one of the national certification institutes in Europe.
-Today, there are 25 certification institutes (also called certification bodies) who are signatories of the agreement.
+Today, there are 25 certification institutes (also called certification bodies) that are signatories of the agreement.

 Apart from the mark itself, there are also two digits numbers that indicate which certification body has issued the ENEC certification.

 The ENEC agreement was originally started with a view to providing manufacturing of luminaires with a joint European certification mark to replace all the different national marks.
 In 1999, the agreement was expanded to include: